The Ultimate Guide to Travel Nurse Agency Housing

 If you want to hook electronics to the TV such as a computer, Fire TV Stick, Chromecast or a game console, then you should make sure that the TV has the necessary ports.

 Some agencies put all the utilities in their name and the traveler doesn’t have to do anything.
 Some agencies require travelers to put the utilities under the traveler’s name.
 Then, the agency adds a fixed-amount as a “utility reimbursement” to the travel nurse’s paycheck each month.
-They do this to protect against risks such as the purchase of $500 worth of Pay Per View movies, or leaving the air-conditioner running on 65 for 30 days straight in the middle of summer.
+They do this to protect against exorbitant usage based costs such as the purchase of $500 worth of Pay Per View movies, or leaving the air-conditioner running on 65 degrees for 30 days straight in the middle of summer.

 Parking costs extra in many urban areas.
 Some housing options have parking garages.
 Others have open parking lots.
 Some have assigned parking spaces.
 Others have covered parking.
 Some have no parking and you need to find street parking nearby.
 If this is important to you, then you’ll want to know.